Option 1: End-screen

 Transformative Success Using Fogg Behavior Design

-Eric Saves His Company $50M Thanks to Behavior Design
+Eric Saves His Company $50M Thanks to Fogg Behavior Design

 Eric S., Financial Services Design & Product Leader

-Eric, a design & product leader at a top-tier US bank, effectively applied Behavior Design principles he learned at BJ's Boot Camp to significantly reduce costs.
+Eric, a design & product leader at a top-tier US bank, applied Behavior Design principles he learned from BJ Fogg to significantly reduce costs.

-Derived from a 2-hour Behavior Design workshop format, Eric's team tested three key prompts.
+After Eric lead a 2-hour Behavior Design workshop, his team tested three key prompts.
 The result was a 41% conversion rate among a group of 2500 customers—translating to over 1000 converted customers in just two hours.
-In contrast, a previous team had managed to convert fewer than 300 people in an entire year.
+(In contrast, a previous team had spent a year on this problem but converted fewer than 300 people.)

 After seeing these results, the SVP asked Eric about additional ways to fund future work across other high-value opex-driven moments.